sidjtd/SortingAlgorithms/README.md

 #QuickSort
 Quick Sort creates a 'Pivot' point, and splits the original array into two arrays, with one being all the numbers less than the pivot point, and the other being all the numbers greater than it, and returns them if arrays have only one element.

+Best Case for this type of sorting method would be that the 'Pivot' point would be exactly in the middle of the array to be split every time.

+>O(n log(n))

+Worst Case would be that the pivot would always be the highest or lowest value consistently in the array, decrementing the array by only one value each time.

+>O(n^2)

     Declare a function.
       Takes the array to be sorted as a parameter.